Tricking your stick with Nate and Trav 6 of 6 Weapon Optics

 What is the Bindon Aiming Concept for optics?

-The Bindon Aiming Concept, often used with fixed power optics like the Trijicon ACOG, involves keeping both eyes open.
-This allows the shooter to use the illuminated reticle for rapid target acquisition at close distances, effectively turning the magnified optic into a faster-shooting sight.
+The Bindon Aiming Concept (BAC), often used with optics like the ACOG, involves keeping both eyes open.
+This technique allows for rapid target acquisition at close distances by using the illuminated reticle as a point of aim, enhancing speed and situational awareness.

 More Tactical & Gear Videos You Might Like